umbraco/AngularWorkbook/Exercises/Exercise6.md

 Again, these simply call the serverside REST api, which are defined in the .cs files in app_code

-##Make the edit controller save and retrive
+##Make the edit controller save and retrieve
 First the retrieve part, where we use $routeParams to determine the state of the editor:

 ```javascript